odoo/owl/doc/v3/owl/reference/refs.md

 # References

 References provide a way to interact with DOM elements rendered by a component.
-In Owl 3, references are signal-based: you create a `signal(null)` and bind it to a DOM node using the `t-ref` directive.
+In Owl 3, references are signal-based: you create a signal with `signal.ref()` and bind it to a DOM node using the `t-ref` directive.
 The signal's value is the HTMLElement when mounted, or `null` otherwise.

 As a short example, here is how we could set the focus on a given input: